 Board Meeting Schedule

-The Board meets at 6:30 PM on the 2nd Tuesday of every month, except August and December, in the Community Center, 10 times per year.
-Agendas are posted at the Community Offices prior to the meetings, or call 865-3363 for current meeting dates.
+The Board meets at 6:30 PM on the 2nd Tuesday of every month, except August and December, 10 times per year.
+Agendas are posted here and at the Community Offices prior to the meetings, or call 865-3363 for current meeting dates.
 The Annual Membership Meeting is held each February.
-Meeting dates are listed in the bi-monthly Gull’s Call newsletter.
+Meeting dates are listed in the quarterly Gull’s Call magazine.